Hanifz99/Micropad-2x4-v1/README.md

 # Micropad 2x4 v1

-A compact, customizable keypad with programmable buttons that automate complex commands or shortcuts with a single press.
+A compact, customizable keypad with programmable buttons that automate complex commands or shortcuts with a single press.(this project need continue to build)

 ## Features
 - 128x32 OLED Display